sparkfun/SparkFun_Soft_Power_Switch_Mk2/docs/hardware_hookup.md

 </div>

 !!! note
-    The voltage range of the Soft Power Switch Mk2 is between 1.8V to 5.5V.
+    The voltage range of the Soft Power Switch - JST 2mm is between 1.8V to 5.5V.
 Users can also connect a different power source and connect the output to VIN or 5V of their system.
 Just make that the voltage is within the operating range of the target device.